-We will show afterwards how to reduce this requirement if we have more information about the dishonest parties, or for specific graph states.
+We will show afterwards how to reduce this requirement if we have more information about the dishonest parties, or for specific families of graph states of interest.

 \textit{Security analysis.---} We first consider the case of an arbitrary $n$-qubit graph state, denoted by $\ket{\mathscr{G}}$, and assume an honest Verifier.
-The parties perform Protocol \ref{alg:takeuchi}, measuring the full set of $\mathsf{J}=2^n$ stabilisers (which means that the set of test measurements, $\mathcal{S}$, is the full stabiliser group $S$), to test whether the state they receive in each round, $\ket{\Psi}$, is the ideal graph state $\ket{\mathscr{G}}$, even in the presence of dishonest parties.
+The parties perform Protocol \ref{alg:takeuchi}, measuring the full set of $\mathsf{J}=2^n$ stabilisers (\emph{i.e.} we take the set of test measurements, $\mathcal{S}$, to be the full stabiliser group $S$), to test whether the state they receive in each round, $\ket{\Psi}$, is the ideal graph state $\ket{\mathscr{G}}$, even in the presence of dishonest parties.

 In a network with dishonest parties who may collaborate with the source of the state, we may take the state $\ket{\Psi}$ to be pure, as the dishonest parties can purify it by adding a reference system.
 Further, in such a network, we can only make statements on the fidelity up to local operations on the dishonest part.
 By Uhlmann's Theorem \cite{Uhlmann1976}, this refers to the fidelity between the reduced states of the honest parties.